DFRot: Achieving Outlier-Free and Massive Activation-Free for Rotated LLMs with Refined Rotation: Rotational Invariance, Quantization and Massive Activation

-To better adapt $\mR_1$ to the massive activations, we adjust it by optimizing the following loss function:
+Meanwhile, we introduce our data selection principle.
+We denote the calibration dataset as $\mX$, the tokens with massive activations as $\mX^m$, and the remaining tokens as $\mX \setminus \mX^m$:

-where $\mX^{m} \subseteq \mX^{cal}$ denotes the subset of tokens with massive activations, while $\mX^{cal} \setminus \mX^m$ represents the remaining tokens.
 During calibration, we apply a weighted loss to prioritize the quantization error on tokens with massive activations, with $\gamma$ representing the weight.

 The motivation behind this principle stems from the observations in Table~\ref{tab:random_vs_hadamard}.
-Since $\mX^m$ is the key factor contributing to the performance gap between $\mathrm{RO}$ and $\mathrm{RH}$.
-Simply optimizing $\mR_1$ over the entire $\mX^{cal}$ fails to specifically target $\mX^m$.
-Additionally, compared to the $\mathrm{NR}$ approach in Table~\ref{tab:random_vs_hadamard}, $\mathrm{RO}$ also significantly improves performance, indicating that reducing the outliers on $\mX^{cal} \setminus \mX^m$ can enhance the performance of the quantization method.
-However, optimizing only for $\mX^m$ risks overfitting, which could increase the quantization error for $\mX \setminus \mX^m$, ultimately degrading the model's overall performance.
-Hence, it is crucial to optimize both $\mX^m$ and $\mX \setminus \mX^m$.
-Using a weighted approach to optimize the quantization loss is a straightforward yet highly effective method.
+Since $\mX^m$ is the key factor contributing to the performance gap between $\mathrm{RO}$ and $\mathrm{RH}$, simply optimizing $\mR_1$ via Eq.~\ref{eq:naive} fails to specifically target $\mX^m$.
+On the other hand, compared to the $\mathrm{NR}$ in Table~\ref{tab:random_vs_hadamard}, $\mathrm{RO}$ also significantly improves performance, indicating that reducing the outliers on $\mX^{cal} \setminus \mX^m$ can enhance quantization performance, optimizing only for $\mX^m$ has the risk of increasing the quantization error for $\mX^{cal} \setminus \mX^m$, ultimately degrading the model's performance.
+Hence, it is crucial to optimize both $\mX^m$ and $\mX^{cal} \setminus \mX^m$.
+Naturally, we can regard this a long-tail optimization problem, where $\mX^m$ represents the long-tail but important data.
+Using a weighted approach to optimize the quantization loss is a simple yet highly effective method.
 Ablation studies in Section~\ref{sec:albation} further demonstrate the advantages of this strategy.